ArtisanMobile/devdocs/_posts/2014-07-18-hybrid-sdk-reference-guide.md

 * subSubCategory: (String) Product sub-sub-category for the item being added.
 [Optional, may be null]

-* quantity: (String) Number of items being added.
+* quantity: (String or Number) Number of items being added.
 String value should be convertible to an integer.

 * productInfo: (Associative Array) Key-value pairs to provide additional info and context about this item.
 [Optional, may be null]